-The Shin-shin'yaku translation, Akiko's last Genji, was her last major work of any sort.
-Apart from some obituaries and a few poems, she wrote nothing further during the remainder of her life.
+The Shin-shin'yaku translation, Akiko's last Genji, was her last major work of prose.
+Apart from some obituaries, during the remainder of her life she reserved her energies for poetry.
 She died at home on 29 May 1942.
-According to Fujiko, Akiko's only regret was that she had been unable to publish in any detail the results of her research into the authorship of Genji.60
+According to Fujiko, Akiko's only regret was that she had been unable to publish in any detail the results of her research into the authorship of Genji.61